bagisto/bagisto-docs/docs/1.x/themes/integrate-image-search-in-theme.md

   @endpush
   ~~~

-- As tensorflow model only need the image element.
+- As **Tensorflow** model only need the image element.
 So, we are just taking the sample image element.

   ~~~php
   @push('scripts')